Frequently Asked Questions About the Course

 Is the course available in other languages?

-The course is also available in text versions in French, Dutch, Italian, Portuguese, Czech and German language editions.
-See www.druidry.eu for more information.
+The course is also available in text versions in French, Dutch, Italian, Portuguese, and German language editions.
+See links to their websites here.
+A Spanish language edition is in preparation.
 The audio version is only available in English.

 Is the course available in a downloadable format?

 We create the course materials with as much care and attention to detail as possible.
 They are sent in the 'old-fashioned' way through the mail to you.
 Druidry is a spirituality that celebrates the physical world, and as our lives become increasingly dominated by the internet and electronic devices, we believe it is important to balance the speed and ease these offer, with interaction with physical rather than virtual objects.
 For our psychological and physical health we need to be grounded in the embodied world, and we hope that the way the course is designed will encourage this balance.

 Both virtual and physical delivery create environmental impacts.
 Our reliance on the virtual world creates disposal problems for old computers, monitors, printers, and cartridges that end up in landfill.
 Computers and servers consume vast amounts of energy.
 Printing and mailing also carries impacts, but we offset the number of trees cut down to produce the paper we use.
 In addition to using recycled or managed forest paper, and running our own Sacred Grove Planting Programme and Campaign for Ecological Responsibility, we support three tree-planting charities: Trees for Life, Tree Aid and The Woodland Trust.
 The cardboard we use comes from a local factory that has won environmental awards, and uses only recyled cardboard, in addition to running a duck rescue project on the land beside the factory.